 - Ngô – This name is used by 1.3% of the Vietnamese population

 - Dương – About 1% of the Vietnamese population use this name

 - Lý – This name is about 0.5% of the Vietnamese population.

 As you can see from the above pie chart, most of the chart shows the Nguyễn Vietnamese family name as the most common name used.
 You can also see how few last names are actually used in Vietnam.
 This can make doing your genealogy difficult and complicated as it can be easy to confuse who your ancestors are.

 Interview older family or clan members who are still alive.

 One of your best sources of family information in Vietnam is usually older family members still alive.
-Start with talking to some older relatives you may know and ask them if they know your hometown, know if you have a family book and any family names or dates that can help you in your search.
+Start with talking to some older relatives you may know and ask them if they know your hometown if you have a family book and any family names or dates that can help you search.

 Knowing your ancestors is very important to most Vietnamese.
 Because of this, most older Vietnamese will have some idea of who many of their ancestors are or where the family originally came from.

 Today in Vietnam, most homes will have a family altar with some relatives’ photos, usually their parents, grandparents, or other relatives who have died.
 This altar will often have a central and essential part of their home so their ancestors are not forgotten.

 Also, you see many graves out in the rice paddies.
 These are usually family graves of their ancestors, and most of the graves I have seen are very well-kept and taken care of.
 This is especially true if the family members are still living nearby.